TUDelft-PRIME-Books/Linear-Algebra/Chapter7/GramSchmidt.md

 Let $Q = (\vect{q}_1,\ldots,\vect{q}_m)$ be the matrix constructed by exactly applying the Gram-Schmidt process followed by rescaling.
 Define $R = Q^TA$.

-Then $R$ is an upper triangular matrix with a positive entries on its diagonal, and
+Then $R$ is an upper-triangular matrix with a positive entries on its diagonal, and

 $$